AnirudhMemani/AnirudhMemani/README.md

+# A Humbling Glimpse Into the Infinite

-## If the universe has no obligation to make sense to us, then what are we really searching for in the stars?
+<strong>If the universe has no obligation to make sense to us, then what are we really searching for in the stars?</strong> </br>

-There's someone out there with half your talent but twice your work ethic, and they're winning.
-Every excuse is a nail in the coffin of your dreams.
+In the grand scheme of things, you are less than a speck of dust.
+But in your own story, you hold the pen - just don’t forget how small that book is.

 <div align="left">
   <a href="https://www.instagram.com/ani_.mem">